-National Paid Parental Leave extended to Dads and Partners The Government starts funding 'Dad and Partner Pay', a paid leave of a wee
+National Paid Parental Leave extended to Dads and Partners

 The Government starts funding 'Dad and Partner Pay', a paid leave of 2 weeks at the minimum wage for fathers or other partners on the birth or adoption of a child.
 This is an extension to the 2011 Paid Parental Leave scheme which provides financial support to eligible working parents who are the primary carers of newborn or recently adopted children.
 Under the scheme, the Government funds employers to provide parental leave pay to their eligible employees for 18 weeks at the minimum wage.